andretauffer/git_library/README.md

 4. Get authentication and permission for the app so that it is possible to:

 - Personalize the search topics for the feed with user specific keywords.
-- Show starred, forked, watched repos for the user.
+- Show starred, forked, watched repos for the user in a new route.
-- Star or watch the search results.
+- Star/unstar or watch/unwatch the search results.
+- Ultimately use starred, watched, forked, followed user... and any extra possible info regarding the interests of the user to build the feed.

 ### Tech stack